SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 And crucially, models also implement our [Extensibility](/TODO) principle.
 Because you can reconfigure all aspects of your queries Agile ORM Models can be easily extended to deal with evolving use-cases without refactoring your existing code.

 For example, a `user` Model could be extended into a `superuser` Model, an `active_user` Model, and an `admin_user` Model, or whatever your application requires.
-Any behaviour common with the parent can be maintained or overridden, and new actions can be added to work with any subset of the relevant fields.
+Any behaviour common with the parent can be reused or overridden, and new actions can be added to work with any subset of the relevant fields.
 A powerful feature of extended Models is the ability to add filters to ensure that only entities with the correct charateristics can be modified by the extended object, eliminating a whole class of bugs.

 In Agile Toolkit, best practice for adding new functionality generally involves extending existing code rather than refactoring the original object.
-The parent Model and its tests remain intact and classes using the parent continue to function.
+The parent Model and its tests remain intact and classes using the parent continue to work  correctly.
 The new functionality is encapsulated in the extended Model and can be tested separately.
 There's a clean separation of concerns.

 The combination of Model Composability, Model Extendability and the ability to inject reusable business logic into Models with Controllers (as explained below) helps ensure that your Toolkit Models will remain lean, agile and reliable.